linehanMatt/tmp-content/blog/buyer-studio.md

 tags: ['acquire', 'data streams', 'narrative features', 'solutions']

 ---
-### Buyer Studio makes it easy to find and buy precise datasets by automating the most time- and labor-intensive aspects of buying data.
+### Buyer Studio makes it easy to find and buy precise datasets by automating the most time- and labor-intensive aspects of buying data

 Data is the foundation of all modern enterprises' decision-making, innovation, and growth.
 The most successful organizations augment their first-party data with valuable external sources to uncover new insights and gain a competitive advantage.